Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Of course, no VPN service is perfectly safe to cyber attacks (see NordVPN), but the encryption key is a crucial part to keeping your identity secure.

-The reasoning is simple: VPNs exist to make sure your data is secure at all costs.
-If they’re recording your browsing information and keeping a log of it, that opens the doors to a host of issues including cyber attacks.
-Not to mention the fact that they could give that data to an unknown third party.
+If your VPN company is recording your browsing information and keeping a log of it, that opens the doors to a host of issues including cyber attacks.

-So if the VPN you’re considering doesn’t explicitly state that they have a no-log policy, turn the other way.
-Your data and identity is not worth the risk.
+So, if the VPN you’re considering doesn’t explicitly state that they have a no-log policy, turn the other way.
+Your data and identity are not worth the risk.

-If you’re investing in a VPN, you should be able to use it most of the devices you own.
-Of course, you’re probably not going to get a VPN on your smart fridge anytime soon.
+If you’re investing in a VPN, you should be able to use it with most of the devices you own.
 But being able to browse safely no matter if you’re on your desktop, laptop, or mobile device is important.